 I have worked as a lawyer specializing mainly in corporate law with a focus on corporate governance and M&A-related areas for about 37 years.
 I am in charge of teaching corporate governance at Osaka University Law School.
 I believe the expectations placed on me by shareholders and investors are that I will apply my experience and expertise toward further strengthening and enhancing governance at the Company.

-Group, a major shareholder.
+The Company has entered into business partnerships in various fields with ITOCHU Group, a major shareholder.
 I understand that this is creating synergies by leveraging the strengths of both companies.
 Moreover, the Board of Directors carefully examines important transactions between the Company and ITOCHU Group, especially in terms of the necessity of those transactions and the rationality of their terms, from the perspective of protecting the interests of minority shareholders.
-Nevertheless, the Audit and Supervisory Committee also received a detailed explanation from those in charge of executing those transactions to confirm the fairness of them in the previous fiscal year. governance structure, including the management of conflicts of interests between major and minority shareholders, in the future.
+Nevertheless, the Audit and Supervisory Committee also received a detailed explanation from those in charge of executing those transactions to confirm the fairness of them in the previous fiscal year.

+I will continue to cooperate with the Internal Audit Division to further improve the governance structure, including the management of conflicts of interests between major and minority shareholders, in the future.
 In this way, I want to do my best to contribute to improving the Company's mid- to long-term corporate value.